tryton-vanmeer/tryton-vanmeer.github.io/content/blog/_test.md

 ## Info

 {{<note>}}
-This is a note.
+This is an note.
 {{</note>}}

 ## Tip

 {{<note tip>}}
-This is a note.
+This is a tip.
 {{</note>}}

 ## Warning

 {{<note warning>}}
-This is a note.
+This is a warning.
 {{</note>}}